|Director of Athletics Office|

 In February 2009 Hutcheson was inducted into the Tennessee Sports Hall of Fame.

-Hutcheson will serve as the Chair of the Atlantic Sun Athletic Directors Association in 2010 and 2011.
+Hutcheson served as the Chair of the Atlantic Sun Athletic Directors Association in 2010 and 2011.

 Hutcheson and his wife, Vera, have three children: Hannah, Sam, and Hank.